atakancelikkol/redcon/README.md

 ## USB Storage Device
 (Some of) ECU Boards have to be updated by the help of USB Devices.
 The main aim is to realize that function remotely.

+# How to run
+Please see the document at docs/README.md

 # How to commit
 1. Checkout a new branch from development to your feature branch